laurencelundblade/QCBOR/README.md

 encoding mechanics than QCBOR's.
 QCBOR's API is at a somewhat higher level of abstraction.

-QCBOR really does fully implement just about everything described in RFC 8949.
+QCBOR really does implement just about everything described in RFC 8949.
 The main part missing is sorting of maps when encoding.
+TinyCBOR implements a smaller part of the standard.

 No detailed code size comparison has been made, but in a spot check that encodes and decodes a single integer shows QCBOR about 25%